mohit56779/miniproject_1_cmput291/README.md

 The User inputs will need to be tested for correctness in the main function.

-~ The bugs currently that need to be fixed in this class are following - Very High Priority -
+~ The bugs currently that need to be fixed in this class are following -
-(1) I have just noticed - the db name is passed using a command line argument during demo.
-I have hard coded this name.

 HIGH PRIORITY -
 (1) The SQlite codes are not case insenstive as per requirements

 LOW PRIORITY -

-(2) In registed_marriages and register_births methods, I am not sure if "NULL" is getting inserted for the blank fields when the new person is created or an empty string is inserted.
-This needs to be "NULL".
-(3) For each of regno ( registration numbers), it would be good to do a validity check to make sure the regnos are really unique, I am using an instance variable and incrementing it for each method call for uniqueness.
+(1) For each of regno ( registration numbers), it would be good to do a validity check to make sure the regnos are really unique, I am using an instance variable and incrementing it for each method call for uniqueness.
 This is very low priority tho.

 -> SQL injection attacks